STATEMENT REGARDING COVID-19

 The situation with COVID 19 continues to be very fluid, and we have been closely monitoring the information disseminating from Governor Cooper’s office and the phased approach to re-opening the State of North Carolina.

-Section 9 of NC Executive Order 141 allows entertainment and sports venues to hold events that are being broadcast and the mass gathering limit of 10 people indoor or 25 people outdoor applies to spectators only.
-The personnel required to conduct such an event (to include players, performers, employees, etc.) do not count towards the 10 and 25 persons limit.
-Section 9 also makes clear that the exemption on counting personnel only applies to the broadcast exception.
+Entertainment and sports venues to hold events that are being broadcast and the mass gathering limit of 25 people indoor or 50 people outdoor applies to spectators only.
+The personnel required to conduct such an event (to include players, performers, employees, etc.) do not count towards the 25 and 50 persons limit.

 This plan has been prepared to potentially re-open the Crown Complex venues with social distancing requirements and adhering to the guidelines set forth when the State of North Carolina permits.
 As part of this process, we have been working carefully through our venue seating manifests to determine acceptable capacities should we re-open and hold an event under socially distanced capacity restrictions.
 Social distancing venue capacities are expected to fall to an estimated 20% of the total venue capacity capabilities if opening with social distance is permitted.

-Phase 3 of the Governor’s plan is scheduled to allow for increased capacities at entertainment venues, however, guidance on what “increased capacities” entails in this phase is not yet available.
-We are hopeful to reach this milestone around August 7, 2020.
-Reaching Phase 3 of the State of North Carolina reopening does not mean there will be a flood of returning event activity at that time.
+Reaching Phase 3 of the State of North Carolina reopening does not mean there will be a flood of returning event activity at this time.
 As the Crown Complex is comprised of many event spaces (Coliseum, Arena, Theatre, Expo, and Ballroom), our expectation is that when it is safe to resume activity, we will do so in a stepped manner in which smaller scale events return and gradually work up to larger scale mass gatherings while complying with applicable Executive Orders and local guidance.

 Please refer to the CDC website for COVID-19 for additional information on symptoms and a self-check guide to help you make decisions and seek appropriate medical care if necessary.